gdiminin/HaSAPPy/docs/Tutorials/Test_HaSAPPy_installation.md

 ###Build the gene annotation database using GeneReference_built.py
 A gene annotation file for the mouse genome (GCRm38/mm10) is supplied with the source.
 If you need other genomes suitable annotation files can be obtained from the UCSC genome browser (http://genome.ucsc.edu/cgi-bin/hgTables?command=start).
-Read the Generate_human_gene_refernce.md tutorial for details
+Read the Generate_human_gene_refernce.md tutorial for a detailed exemple

 ```
 python GeneReference_built.py -i /Users/User/HaSAPPy/docs/mm10_REFSEQgenes.txt -o /Users/User/HaSAPPy/docs/GeneReference_mouse_mm10.pkl